GVR Report cover In-vitro Diagnostics Enzymes Market Size, Share & Trends Report

 Various molecular biology techniques are continuously gaining popularity as in-vitro diagnostics (IVD) for the detection and prevention of several diseases.
 Among these techniques, the polymerase chain reaction (PCR) had a greater impact on the practices involved in the molecular biology field.
 PCR implements a thermostable polymerase to produce multiple copies of a specific nucleic acid region rapidly and exponentially.
 Taq polymerase, reverse transcriptase enzyme, and thermostable DNA polymerase are the commonly used enzymes during PCR amplification cycles.

-The utility of enzymes for the diagnosis of COVID-19 has spurred the market growth.
-A wide range of commercial COVID-19 tests is available in the marketplace.
+The utility of enzymes for the diagnosis of COVID-19 has spurred market growth.
+A wide range of commercial COVID-19 tests were available in the marketplace.
 Some of the tests either detect the SARS-CoV-2 viral RNA using the nucleic acid hybridization-related strategies or PCR technique while others are serological and immunological assays that detect the antibodies produced in response to the virus.

 The PCR method is highly accepted to test the presence of the SARS-CoV-2 virus.
 This method uses a DNA-copying enzyme, Taq DNA polymerase, which remains active at high temperatures.
-Along with this, reverse transcriptase is used to copy the RNA of the virus in the DNA for further amplifications.
+Along with this, reverse transcriptase is used to copy the RNA of the virus in the DNA for further amplification.
 Creative Enzymes and BioVendor are key companies that offer enzymes for the diagnosis of COVID-19.

-Disease Type Insights
+Disease Insights

+The infectious disease segment captured the largest revenue share of 45.5% in 2024.
+The wide applicability of PCR technology in infectious disease diagnosis has led to early diagnosis and treatment.
+Organisms that are difficult to detect can now be identified with better precision and sensitivity.
+The application of PCR in infectious disease diagnosis includes the detection of tuberculosis, streptococcal pharyngitis, atypical pneumonia, ulcerative urogenital infections, and several persistent infections.
 The Thermus thermophilus DNA polymerase gene expressed in Escherichia coli allows an efficient reverse transcriptase activity for the detection of cellular mRNA expression in a single step.
 Moreover, an IgM antibody capture ELISA (MAC-ELISA) is a proven technology for dengue diagnosis during the early convalescent or late acute phase of the infection.
 Platelia Dengue NS1 antigen-capture ELISA kits and Panbio Dengue Duo IgG and IgM Rapid Cassette test kits are some of the enzyme-based kits for the diagnosis of infectious diseases.

 End-use Insights